brettcutt/the-chefs-desire/README.md

 - A GitHub icon in the footer redirects to my GitHub repository.

 ##### Index
-- This is the home page featuring a larger title to the whole site.
+- This is the home page featuring a larger title for the whole site.
 - There are appearing and disappearing images based on 5 random recipes images in the database.
 - A tagline is under the image to give knowledge to the user that they can create an account.
 - Under the tagline are two buttons.
 One to open a registration form and the other to redirect to more recipes.
 If an account holder is in session, the register button won't be on the home screen.

 ##### Recipes
 - There is a search bar that allows the user to define a search by cuisine, allergen, ingredient or by multiple options.
-This redirect to a new page with the search results.
+This redirects to a new page on submission of the search results.
-- This features three sub category sections with four different recipes in each.
+- This features three sub category sections with four different recipes for those categories.
 Each section has a 'see all' button to by directed to a page that has more of that type of sub category.

 ##### Single Recipe